Unionist | Campaigner | Strategist

 Alex has held key organising, campaigning and leadership roles within the union movement, in Victoria and the ACT.
 He has represented tens of thousands of working people to industry, government and the community.

-With over a decade of campaigning experience, Alex has led winning campaigns in the union and climate movements.
+With over a decade of experience Alex has led winning campaigns in the union and climate movements.

 With a focus on collaborative and empowering management, Alex has experience in building respectful workplace cultures and high-performing teams.